 An in-depth examination of the etiology of female crime and the involvement of females in the criminal justice system as offenders, victims, and workers/professionals.
 Course Information: Same as CLJ 424.
 3 undergraduate hours.
 4 graduate hours.
-Prerequisite(s): CLJ 101 and CLJ 220; or consent of the instructor.
+Prerequisite(s): Two 200-level CLJ courses; junior standing or above; or consent of the instructor.